mohamed-elfiky/weatherProxy/README.md

 # Why MongoDB
 At first i wanted to user redis, but Mongo has a great support for geolocation data .
-It allowed storing the geolocation (GeoJson) and set expiry time for the API response per coordinates (and surrounding area 1000 meter)
+It allows storing the geolocation (GeoJson) and set expiry time for the API response per that geolocaion (and surrounding area - 1000 meter),
-thus kepping the accuracy of the weather results
-and reducing the api calls .
+thus kepping the accuracy of the weather results and reducing the api calls .

 # Why use GeoJson
 I could have used an external API to get the city from the cooridnates but i wanted to reduce